Skip to main content

 Keep formula cell reference constant with the F4 key

-To keep cell reference constant in formula, you just need to add the $ symbol to the cell reference with pressing the F4 key.
-Please do as follows.
+To maintain a constant cell reference in a formula, simply add the $ symbol before the column letter and row number by pressing the F4 key.
+Here’s how to do it.

-2. In the Formula Bar, put the cursor in the cell which you want to make it constant, then press the F4 key.
+2. In the formula bar, place the cursor within the cell reference you want to make constant.
+Here I choose the reference F3.

-1. After installing Kutools for Excel, please click Kutools > More > Convert Refers to activate the Convert Formula References feature.
+After installing Kutools for Excel, go to the Kutools tab, select More > Convert Refers to open the Convert Formula References dialog box.
+Then you need to:

-• Select a range or multiple ranges (hold on the Ctrl key to select multiple ranges one by one) you want to make the references constant;
+1. Select a range or multiple ranges containing formulas that you want to make all cell references constant.

-Then all the relative cell references in selected range are changed to constant references immediately.
+Then all cell references for formulas in the selected range are immediately changed to constant references.

 Demo: Keep formula cell reference constant with Kutools for Excel